veiskiboi/Stream2Web/README.md

 ### Camera Device* (Linux‑based)

 - Install `sender` to stream live camera feed via HLS (over UDP).
-- Use `usbreset` to ensure each USB webcam is detected.
-Designed for USB‑A port devices.
+- Use `usbreset` to ensure each USB port is detected.
+Designed for USB‑A port cameras.

 ### Server Device*